JaysonBrenton/RC-Race-Engineer/docs/design-principles.md

-# RC Race Engineer — Design Principles
+# The RC Racing Engineer — Design Principles

 This is the architectural north star.
 All code and PRs (human or agent) must align with these principles.